mariafegarcias/internship/index.md

 <div class="neuralwrapper">
     <a href="./pse"><img src="images/pse.png?raw=true" alt="neural network" class="blur"/></a>
-    <p class="neuraltext">Internship as a Research Assistant at Paris School of Economics.</p>
+    <p class="neuraltext">Internship as a Research Assistant at Paris School of Economics from December 2022 to May 2023.</p>
 </div>
 <br>